We aim to inspire our students to develop their knowledge and understanding of the natural world…

-There is a popular biology club, hamster appreciation society and a gardening club.
 Responsibilities for extra-curricular activities are shared within the department and vary from year to year.
-Recent achievements include gaining all five of the national Royal Horticultural Society School Gardening Awards.
-To complete these, the boys learned about gardening, grew and delivered flowers to local old people’s homes, made sandwiches with their salad vegetables, and sold their produce and plants within school.
-Other exciting ventures in recent years include biology club incubating chicken eggs and monitoring their hatching and development before housing with a local chicken keeper.
+Recently these have included a popular biology club, hamster appreciation society, rat dissection club, microbiology club, allotment club and gardening club.
+Our gardening club has gained all five of the national Royal Horticultural Society School Gardening Awards.
+To complete these, the boys learned about gardening, grew and delivered flowers to local care homes, made sandwiches with their salad vegetables, and sold their produce and plants within school.
+Other exciting ventures include biology club incubating chicken eggs and monitoring their hatching and development before housing them with a local chicken keeper.
 The popularity of this activity led to hand-rearing runner ducks and quails, none of which were eaten!

 Every year, our Year 10 students compete in the Biology Big Quiz at The University of Birmingham; we were the overall winners in 2018.
 All students in Years 9 and 10 are entered for the national Biology Challenge and our sixth form biologists can choose to participate in the Biology Olympiads.
 We are particularly proud that one of our A level Biologists was a 2017 finalist in the British Biology Olympiad, placing in the top 16 students nationally.